qntm/base65536/README.md

 ## In other languages

-Several people have ported Base65536 from JavaScript to other programming languages.
+This is a JavaScript implementation of the Base65536 encoding.
+There are other implementations:

 * [Python](https://github.com/Parkayun/base65536)
 * [Go](https://github.com/Nightbug/go-base65536)